pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/lesson-notes/README.md

 -- show the MIN price of houses.
 SELECT MIN(price) FROM houses;

 -- divide all rows into groups by for_sale.
 Show the MIN of the price of each group.
-Also, show the for_sale of each group SELECT MAX(price), for_sale FROM houses GROUP BY for_sale;
+Also, show the for_sale of each group.
+SELECT MAX(price), for_sale FROM houses GROUP BY for_sale;

 ```

+## Quit PostgreSQL Shell

+To quit `psql`, type `\q`.